Identifying Hazards and Communicating Risks

 Event | Wearing seat belt | Air bags working | Icy patch | Number of people standing nearby who may get hurt |

-Post-event | Has cell phone to call for help | Tendency for car to catch on fire | Emergency vehicle access | Level of assistance provided by bystanders |
+Post-event | Has cell phone to call for help | Technology to automatically alert emergency services after a collision | Emergency vehicle access | Level of assistance provided by bystanders |

 Host (patient) |